edjohn/cs-club/README.md

 - *Meeeting Date: 9/8/2021*
 1. Ever see [this](https://www.youtube.com/watch?v=uGrBHohIgQY) video?
 This is **competitive programming**, where you solve coding challenges and get ranked amongst others based on problem completion, time of completion, and the efficiency of your solution.
 2. We wil be collaboratively solving a Google Kickstart problem!
 Google Kickstart is a programming competion where you solve algorithmic puzzles.
-Aside from the compettiive aspect, it should also help you get used to the format of interview questions.
+Aside from the competitive aspect, it should also help you get used to the format of interview questions.
 3. Check out https://codingcompetitions.withgoogle.com/kickstart/archive to see the problems from previous competitions.
 4. If you're interested in competing, go to https://codingcompetitions.withgoogle.com/kickstart/register and register for the next competition on October 16th!
 Participation alone should hone your problem-solving skills and potentially give you something to put on a resume if you do it regularly.